Built to Destroy (Michael Schenker Group album)

-Built to Destroy is the fourth studio album by the hard rock band The Michael Schenker Group.
+Built to Destroy is the fourth studio album by the English hard rock band The Michael Schenker Group, released on 2 September 1983 in the UK and on 16 January 1984 in the US.
 Gary Barden returned to the group on vocals, following the departure of Graham Bonnet amidst tensions with Michael Schenker.
 This was the band's final studio album prior to their disbanding and Schenker moving on to form the McAuley Schenker Group with vocalist Robin McAuley.
 New material released under the Michael Schenker Group name would not appear for over a decade.

 The song "Captain Nemo" is the theme song for Eddie Trunk's radio shows Friday Night Rocks on WAXQ and Trunk Nation on XM Radio's Hair Nation Channel.